michellelally/michellelally/README.md

 ### 🤔 I’m looking for help with

 Tensorflow

   - My interest in this machine learning platform began a few years ago when I first began studying software development, and it has never left my mind.
 I'd love to build and train my own model so I was thinking of beginning with something similar to Hotdog or Not Hotdog, what do yoy think?

-React

-  - After seeing this JavaScript library popping up everywhere in job ads I thought that based on my interest in Angular and after a bit of research into this technology and discovering it's supposedly easier to learn than Angular that I should give it a go so any advice would be greatly appreciated.

 Apache Kafka